 be 10, a data point must differ from the local median for it to be replaced with

 windowSize = 60; numMedians = 10; hampel(data.AirTemperatureC, windowSize, numMedians);

-The plot show the original data, the filtered data, and the outliers in the original data.
+The plot shows the original data, the filtered data, and the outliers in the original data.